what are The Four Basic Financial Statements I need?

 Help for Your Small Business

-By preparing these four main financial statements, you will be able to see how well your company's finances are doing or find areas that need improvement.
+So, what are the four basic financial statements you need?
+They are the income statement, the balance sheet, the statement of cash flows, and the statement of owners equity.
+By preparing these four accounting financial statements, you will be able to see how well your company's finances are doing or find areas that need improvement.
 If you do not have the required time or understanding of financial statements, there are online services that can help.
 If you're looking for an outsourced firm, be sure to check out our financial team.